bsherwin/CAIRA/guides/fabric_foundry/README.md

 - Create an AI Foundry Agent with FabricTool using Azure AI Projects SDK
 - Output the created resource IDs

-## Debugging

-To debug the script in VS Code:

-1. The `.vscode/launch.json` is configured to use the uv virtual environment
-1. Set breakpoints in the script
-1. Press F5 or use "Run and Debug" to start debugging

 ## Implementation Notes

 ### Connection Creation